What is ONZA?

 ONZA is a professional association which supports the development of skills and knowledge in the music and movement pedagogy based on the work of Carl Orff and Gunild Keetman.
-The holistic approach, referred to as the Orff Schulwerk, integrates singing, speech, movement and playing.
-The Schulwerk enables inclusive music-making and dance, in which participants learn at their own level.
+The holistic approach originally referred to as Orff Schulwerk integrates singing, speech, movement and dance, and playing.
+The Orff approach enables inclusive music-making and dance, in which participants learn at their own level.
 This approach is used in a variety of educational and community settings throughout Aotearoa/New Zealand.

 Values of ONZA

 - Inclusiveness and diversity

 - Integration of art forms